marco262/my_wiki/data/dnd/general/equipment.md

 Hiring someone to cast a relatively common spell of 1st or 2nd level, such as cure wounds or identify, is easy enough in a city or town, and might cost 10 to 50 gold pieces (plus the cost of any expensive material components).
 Finding someone able and willing to cast a higher-level spell might involve traveling to a large city, perhaps one with a university or prominent temple.
 Once found, the spellcaster might ask for a service instead of payment -- the kind of service that only adventurers can provide, such as retrieving a rare item from a dangerous locale or traversing a monster-infested wilderness to deliver something important to a distant settlement.

+Over time, spellcasters have started to develop a basic formula for how to charge a fair price for their services.
+The calculator below will help you calculate the baseline cost for any spellcasting services you may ask from an NPC.
+However, many factors can adjust this cost, including the NPC's disposition towards you, economic pressures of the local area, any gambling debts the NPC may need to pay off, etc.

 <div id="spellcasting-calculator">
     <div>
         <label for="spell-level">Spell Level:</label>